mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

 --------

-While replica sets provide basic protection against single-node failure, when all of the instances in a replica set are located in a single facility, the replica set is still susceptible to some classes of errors within that facility including power outages, networking distortions, and natural disasters.
+While replica sets provide basic protection against single-node failure, when all of the members of a replica set reside within a single facility, the replica set is still susceptible to some classes of errors within that facility including power outages, networking distortions, and natural disasters.
 To protect against these classes